-Almost all types of disaster are present, including earthquakes, floods, landslides and extreme temperatures.
+Almost all types of disaster are present in ECIS region, including earthquakes, floods, landslides and extreme temperatures.
 While disaster events are inevitable, their actual impact is directly linked to poor development choices that increase vulnerabilities and expose people and communities to risk.

 Addressing both hydro-meteorological and geophysical hazards, we work to:

 - Put in place policies and institutions that guide and enable risk-informed development

 - Strengthen community preparedness and mitigate urban disaster risks

 - Establish early warning systems

 - Introduce international standards in national disaster damages and losses accounting systems

 - Promote a “Building back better” approach in recovery and response.

 We believe that by undertaking risk-informed and resilient development, decades of hard work and costly development gains can be protected, and lives and livelihoods can be saved.

 UNDP also co-hosts with UNICEF the regional coordination of the Capacity for Disaster Reduction Initiative (CADRI) activities in the region, mobilizing UN and non-UN agencies in the region.
 CADRI is a global partnership composed of 20 organizations working towards the achievement of the Sustainable Development Goals by providing countries with capacity development services to help them reduce climate and disaster risk and connecting them to pool expertise.